 8. Increase your views with custom thumbnails

-When your potential viewers are in discovery mode—skimming through search results and recommendations—thumbnails are a major part of what they decide what to watch.
+When your potential viewers are in discovery mode—skimming through search results and recommendations—thumbnails are a major part of what they decide to watch.

-While a lot of advice out there is a graphic designer’s nightmare — screaming fonts, cluttered information — let’s get objective: what are the properties of an effective thumbnail?
+While a lot of advice out there is a graphic designer’s nightmare — screaming fonts and cluttered information — let’s get objective: what are the properties of an effective thumbnail?